akhileshkaushal/Sequencing-projects/README.md

 Steps involved in identification of Super Enahncers:

-(1) Using "*MACS2.py*" to call peaks genome-wide in the aligned H3K27Ac read data using the aligned IP bed file as the ChIP-seq foreground and the aligned IN bed file (if available) as the control background data.
+(1) Using `"*MACS2.py*"` to call peaks genome-wide in the aligned H3K27Ac read data using the aligned IP bed file as the ChIP-seq foreground and the aligned IN bed file (if available) as the control background data.
 FDR cutoff of 0.01 was used to call the peaks.

-(2) Identified peaks were then merged together if they had less than or equal to 12,500 base pairs between them using "*Merging_Narrowpeak_within_12.sh*" script.
+(2) Identified peaks were then merged together if they had less than or equal to 12,500 base pairs between them using `"*Merging_Narrowpeak_within_12.sh*"` script.
 The script also produces a file containing the union of the coordinates of each peak from a given sample with all the peaks that overlapped it from the other samples.

-(3) Quantification of each enriched region was done using programs "*Coverage.sh*" and "*Enhancer_RPM.py*".
+(3) Quantification of each enriched region was done using programs `"*Coverage.sh*"` and `"*Enhancer_RPM.py*"`.

-(4) Finally negative binomial distribution was fitted to RPM scores from each sample using "*NB.R*" program.
+(4) Finally negative binomial distribution was fitted to RPM scores from each sample using `"*NB.R*"` program.
 Enriched regions with scores above 97.5 percentile were categorized as "Super Enhancers" and remaining as "Typical Enhancers".